Last updated: 11/21/22

-You can get a monkeypox vaccine from the Health Department if you are 18+ years old, live in Washtenaw County, and:
+You can get a monkeypox vaccine from the Health Department if:

 I'm eligible for monkeypox vaccine.
 How do I make an appointment?

-If you meet the above criteria, call the Health Department at 734-544-6700.
+If you need assistance, or are under 18, call the Health Department at 734-544-2963.
 Please leave a message if prompted and staff will call you back.
-Our nurses will ask you a few questions about your exposure or risk before scheduling your appointment.
+If you schedule over the phone, our nurses will ask you a few questions about your exposure or risk before scheduling your appointment.